NVIDIA/optix-toolkit/DemandLoading/README.md

 loader->launchPrepare( deviceIndex, stream, context );
 ```
 The `DeviceContext` structure should be passed to the kernel as a launch parameter, which copies it
-device memory.
+to device memory.
 In the [kernel device code](../examples/optixDemandLoadSimple/PageRequester.cu), the
 `pagingMapOrRequest()` function can be used to request a page of data.
 It returns a pointer to the
 requested data (or a null pointer if it's not resident), along with a boolean result parameter
 indicating whether the requested page is resident.